SwiftPackageIndex/SPIManifest/Sources/SPIManifest/Documentation.docc/SPIManifest.md

 ### Validation

-This package comes with an executable to validate your `.spi.yml` for correctness.
+Swift Package Index manifests can be validated for correctness via the [Online Validator](https://swiftpackageindex.com/validate-spi-manifest) or via an executable that comes with this package.
 See

-- <doc:Validation>
+- <doc:ManifestValidation>

 for more details.